torvalds/linux/Documentation/devicetree/usage-model.rst

 arch/arm/kernel/devtree.c which searches through the machine_desc
 table and selects the machine_desc which best matches the device tree data.
-It determines the best match by looking at the 'compatible' property in the root device tree node, and comparing it with the dt_compat list in struct machine_desc (which is defined in arch/arm/include/asm/mach/arch.h if you're curious).
+It determines the best match by looking at the 'compatible' property in the root device tree analde, and comparing it with the dt_compat list in struct machine_desc (which is defined in arch/arm/include/asm/mach/arch.h if you're curious).